MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens

 \subsection{Data Format}

-\paragraph{Unimodal Alignment Stage} In the unimodal alignment stage, our objective is to synchronize the generative voken with the text-to-image model's conditional feature, focusing on single-turn text-image pairs.
+\textbf{Pretraining Stage} In the pretraining stage, we aim to synchronize the generative voken with the text-to-image model's conditional feature, focusing on single-turn text-image pairs.
 To achieve this, we utilize data from the CC3M dataset, constructing training samples by appending vokens as image placeholders after the captions, such as “a big black dog [IMG1] … [IMGn].”
 The Language Model (LLM) is then tasked with only generating these placeholders for text creation, and the corresponding output hidden features are further employed to compute the conditional generation loss with the ground truth image.

-\paragraph{Multimodal Learning Stage} In this stage, we utilize the VIST and MMDialog datasets, both of which contain multi-turn multimodal data.
+\textbf{Fine-tuning Stage} In this stage, we utilize the VIST and MMDialog datasets, which contain multi-turn multimodal data.
 During training, we integrate placeholders for input images, such as '$<$Img$> <$/Img$>$', into the input text prompts when applicable.
 These prompts also encompass various instructions corresponding to different task types, with outputs manifesting as pure-text, pure-voken, or text-voken combinations.
-Below, we present example templates in the VIST dataset to illustrate the different task types: \begin{itemize} \item \textbf{Text Generation:} Input: “$<$History Context$>$ What happens in the next scene image: $<$Img$> <$/Img$>$”; Output: “$<$Text Description$>$” \item \textbf{Image Generation:} Input: “$<$History Context$>$ Generate an image with the scene description: [Text Description]”; Output: “[IMG1]...[IMGn]” \item \textbf{Text-Image Generation:} Input: “$<$History Context$>$ What should happen then?”; Output: “$<$Text Description$>$ [IMG1]...[IMGn]” \end{itemize} By structuring the input and output in this manner, we create a flexible framework that accommodates various multimodal tasks, enhancing the model's ability to interpret and generate both textual and visual content.
-In the VIST dataset, the history context includes all previous story steps with both texts and images.
+Below, we present example templates in the VIST dataset to illustrate the different task types: \begin{itemize} \item \textbf{Text Generation:} Input: “$<$History Context$>$ What happens in the next scene image: $<$Img$> <$/Img$>$”; Output: “$<$Text Description$>$” \item \textbf{Image Generation:} Input: “$<$History Context$>$ Generate an image with the scene description: [Text Description]”; Output: “[IMG1]...[IMGn]” \item \textbf{Text-Image Generation:} Input: “$<$History Context$>$ What should happen then?”; Output: “$<$Text Description$>$ [IMG1]...[IMGn]” \end{itemize} By structuring the input and output in this manner, we create a flexible framework that accommodates various multimodal tasks, enhancing the model's ability to interpret and generate textual and visual content.
+The history context in the VIST dataset includes all previous story steps with texts and images.
 In the MMDialog dataset, due to the limitation of computational resources, we only use up to one previous turn as the history context, and all data are formatted into the dialog.